ColinKennedy/vim-python-function-expander/README.md

-First, write our your function/class/callable object, put your cursor inside of the `()`s, and press Tab. vim-python-function-expander will detect every argument inside of the `()`s and insert them as text, automatically.
+First, write our your function/class/callable object, put your cursor inside of the `()`s, and press Tab. vim-python-function-expander will detect every argument inside of the `()`s and insert them as text into your file, automatically.

 (|x| is the location of the cursor)